chanduhvg/Flink-Fraud-Java/README.md

-## Steps for Execution of Even Number Fraud Detection
+## Steps for Execution of Square Number Fraud Detection
 - Add flink dependencies in the pom.xml file to use flink methods in java code.
 - Build the application to make sure all the dependencies are downloaded/added to the project.
 - Before running the java main class(App.java),start the ncat server on port 9000.